 Pregabalin is used to treat and prevent some types of pain and seizures.
+It is also sometimes used for other conditions.

 Take pregabalin regularly as directed with a glass of water.
+You can take it with or without food.

 Take the missed dose as soon as possible and continue as directed.